pnlpal/dictionariez/README.md

 Join me on [Telegram](https://t.me/worldlanguagelearner) & [Discord](https://discord.gg/sazRac4kSa) to learn languages together.
 We would talk about linguistics, programming, and even have virtual meetings once for a while.
 Let's build this community together.

-With the launch of [pnlpal community](https://pnlpal.dev/topic/2/), you could share your reading with pals now.
+With the launch of [pnlpal community](https://pnlpal.dev/topic/2/), you can share your reading with pals all over the world now.
+No matter it's a news story, or a technical review, or even a youtube video.
+As long as it benefits our programming and language community, you could share it.
+[Check it](https://pnlpal.dev) by yourself.
+Let's learn together, and grow together.

 # Install